williangringo/jqx3dom/README.md

 ## Example and usage

-demo and examples in examples folder and in [http://www.livereference.org/jqx3dom/](http://www.livereference.org/jqx3dom/)
+Demo and examples in "examples" folder and in [http://www.livereference.org/jqx3dom/](http://www.livereference.org/jqx3dom/)

 ### HTML